01Joseph-Hwang10/jtd-codebuild/docs/codegen/config/project.md

 For example, schemas included from the `references` field are allowed to have name conflicts with the schemas in the [include](#include) field, if [duplicate](#duplicate) is set to `allow`.

 But in contrast, schemas included from the [include](#include) field are not allowed to have name conflicts at any time.

+Note that glob is not supported in the `references` field.

 ### `jtdBundlePath`